 By giving kids a small amount of money each week or month, coupled with handing over specific spending responsibilities, even young children can begin to learn what it takes to be a smart money manager.

 Getting started with an allowance requires a bit of up-front work from parents, but once it’s set up, giving kids an allowance becomes a part of everyday life.

 To begin – decide whether you want to give your kids a weekly or monthly allowance and how much.
-(For insight into the amount we settled on as a family see: Why I Cut My Daughter’s Allowance in Half).

 The timing of when kids receive their allowance (weekly or monthly) doesn’t matter much, just make sure your kids’ allowance is enough to let them be responsible for certain expenses and small enough so they aren’t flush with cash.
 Create a situation where they need to make tough choices, but not tough enough that they’ll never reach a desired goal.

 Next, rather than just handing a few bills over to your kids, this is an excellent opportunity to begin teaching them a few budgeting skills.
 One way to accomplish this is to place their money into three jars each time you give them allowance:

 - A “Spend” jar for items they want to purchase right away.

 - A “Save” jar for money they want to set aside for a big purchase.